matteodamico/next-meeting-bot/README.md

 # BOT Slack [JS]

-This slack bot receives the "/next-meet" command and answer with some info regarding the next dockeroma community meetup will be held.
+This slack BOT receives the "/next-meet" command and answer with some info regarding the next dockeroma community meetup will be held.

 Inspired from the startbot example